 Migraines can be extremely debilitating for those suffering from them, even affecting their relationship with their family, their social life, and their job.
 If you suffer from this neurological disorder, rest assured that you are not alone.
-As many as 10% of the population has migraines, with 18% of these being women.
+As many as 10% of the population has migraines, with 18% of these being women and many of which are keen on visiting a migraine chiropractic clinic near Sacramento.
 Migraines generally occur in the age range of 25 to 55, although they can affect anyone at any age.
 There are various medications available to help care for migraines.
 However, many people find them ineffective or filled with undesirable side effects.
-Thankfully, new research is revealing an alternative way to care for migraines, not involving medication.
+Thankfully, new research is revealing an alternative way to care for migraines that does not involve medication.
 It has proven to be effective for many migraine sufferers.
 Let’s take a look at what some methods of care involve and a final solution that can ease up migraines long term.

 Ways to Combat Migraine Pain

 Rest after stress: Most of us know that worry can cause a headache or a migraine to occur.
 But, did you also realize the relief after coping with a stressful situation can cause migraines?
 This information comes from the Yeshiva University in New York after they discovered a drop in cortisol and other stress-related hormones can bring about head pain.
 Therefore, if you are coming out of a stressful situation, it is wise to take all the precautions you would if you suspect a migraine is coming on.
 Things such as getting some sleep, eating properly, mild physical exercise, and practicing relaxation techniques can all be beneficial for the nervous system to function properly.
 You may want to include cognitive behavioral therapy, guided visual imagery, or just closing your eyes for 30 seconds and focusing on your breathing.